Should I Get An MBA?

 Furthermore, many employers prefer MBA graduates and acknowledge that the skills learnt in this degree are applicable and relevant to the workplace.
 So, if the skills learned in an MBA will boost your career opportunities and represent a good return on investment, it’s likely to be a wise move.

 The great thing about studying an MBA is the flexibility the course offers.
-For example, at Southern Cross University, you can either study a generalist MBA covering a range of business disciplines, or you can choose to specialise within a specific industry.
+For example, at Kaplan Business School, you can either study a generalist MBA covering a range of business disciplines, or you can choose to specialise within a specific industry.
 This means that when you graduate, your qualification is tailored to your business interests and the perspective of your professional field.
-While a MBA can’t guarantee you every job, it can certainly give you an edge.
+While an MBA can’t guarantee you every job, it can certainly give you an edge.

 Balancing study with your current life and work commitments can be difficult.
 With advanced standing, you can power through your MBA and graduate within a year and a half.
 Or, you could choose to study on a “per unit” basis.
 If you are expecting to have a challenging few months in the office or are busy with your personal life, you can take a break before resuming your learning with a fresh mind.
 In many cases, students have up to six years to finish an MBA with 16 units – and the end result is exactly the same.